bagusindrayana/laravel-coordinate/README.md

     //using order, remember order always in last query
-    //get data by distance 1 KM and order by farthest distance
+    //get data that is 1 km KM and order by farthest distance
     $tokos = Toko::nearby([
         -0.497493,//latitude
         117.156480//longitude
     ],1)->farthest()->get();

-    //get data by distance 1 KM and order by closest distance
+    //get data that is 1 km and order by closest distance
     $tokos = Toko::nearby([
         -0.497493,//latitude
         117.156480//longitude